cdaloia/cdaloia.github.io/content/authors/Ana/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-#email: ''
+email: ''

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Lab Pets
+  - Undergraduate Students
 ---
-Coming soon!